khdevnet/Multithreading/README.md

    - they are significantly faster because they use special CPU instructions to coordinate threads.
    - block the thread for an incredibly short period of time.
    Cons:
    - Windows operating system never detects that a thread is blocked the thread pool will not create a new thread to replace the temporarily blocked thread
+   Samples: Interlocked, volotile
 2. kernel-mode
    Pros:
    - when resource is using by another thread it can block the thread which want to get the access, so that it is no longer wasting CPU time.
    Cons:
    - they are slower because they use the operating system kernel(Having threads transition from user mode to kernel mode and back incurs a big performance hit).
+   Samples: Semaphore, Mutex
+3. Hybrid
+   Samples: SemaphoreSlim, lock/Monitor

 **livelock** - if thread blocking using a user-mode construct and the thread is running on a CPU forever;
 **deadlock** - if thread blocking using a kernel-mode construct, the thread is blocked forever.